brejoc/bscdiff/README.md

 ## Building bscdiff

 Since no external dependency was used, you can just do a `go build bscdiff.go`.

+## Installation

+For openSUSE you can [download packages from OBS](https://software.opensuse.org//download.html?project=home%3Abrejoc%3Abscdiff&package=bscdiff), or you can download the binaries for Linux(amd64) and FreeBSD(amd64) from the [releases](https://github.com/brejoc/bscdiff/releases).

 # Issues and Contributions